 One of the Stewardship Council's roles is to engage on issues related to the development and management of the future Rocky Flats National Wildlife Refuge.
 In 2015, USFWS began taking steps to open the Rocky Flats National Wildlife Refuge.
-Activities were limited to 2-3 guided tours during spring/summer 2015 (birds of Rocky Flats, wildflower walk, photography, etc.).
-Public access will increase in 2017.
+Activities are limited to guided tours.
+Public access will increase in the coming years.